cptac3-cdap/cptac-galaxy/docs/execution.md

 ```

 ## 3. Launch a new CPTAC3 CDAP Galaxy cluster on AWS
 1. Launch the cluster.
-NOTE that only one cluster with a given name may be used per AWS account.
+Only one cluster with a given name may be used per AWS account.
 ```
 % cd $CPTAC_CDAP_ROOT
-% ./cptac-galaxy/launch CLUSTERNAME
+% ./cptac-galaxy/launch CDAP
 Password: AAAAAAAAA
 [00:04] Status: pending
 [00:19] IP: 3.231.225.173 Status: booting